OCCIRF/OpenCloudComputingIncidentResponseFramework/quickStart.md

 - [ ] Define your communication plan
     - to the customer
     - to your cloud provider
-    - to the internal organisation
+    - to the internal organization
     - use some [examples](examples/communication.md)
 - [ ] Define the process for incident response
     - use the [example](examples/process.md)